spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-3-0.md

 template: concept-topic-template
 ---

-Spryker uses the Calculation module to calculate the cart totals that are displayed in the cart/checkout or when the order is placed.
+Spryker uses the `Calculation` module to calculate the cart totals that are displayed in the cart, during checkout, or when the order is placed.

-The Calculation module extensively uses plugins to inject calculation algorithms.
+The `Calculation` module extensively uses plugins to inject calculation algorithms.

 ## How calculation works